Zeid-Hazboun/entropic_case/README.md

 | bart     | 0.487179| 0.157895| 0.307692| 0.435897   |
 | pegasus  | 0.866667| 0.655172| 0.800000| 0.833333   |

 The descriptions in the filtered csv file were used to generate the summaries.
-The original descriptions were used, instead of the pre-processed descriptions.
-This is because the lack of stopwards and punctuation caused the consequent summary to not be coherent.
-Here is an example of the same summary, one made according the cleaned description and the other by the orignal description in one of the trials.
+The original descriptions were used instead of the pre-processed descriptions, as the lack of stopwords and punctuation in the pre-processed text caused the summaries to be less coherent.
+Here is an example of the same summary, one made according to the cleaned description and the other by the orignal description in one of the trials.

 * **Cleaned**: 'Two virtual public simulation case simulationas enable partner share promote expertise without disclose confidential information.\nGoal is to develop innovative process design solving efficient flexible electrification challenge .'